 There’s no point building a landing page if no one sees it.
 Driving traffic to it is an important next step.
 Website-maker Wix advises sending the landing page as part of an email newsletter campaign, or adjusting search engine optimization (SEO) settings so it can be found on search engines like Google.
-Project creators might also consider display remarketing, which retargets landing page visitors by showing them ads on Google and Facebook.
+Creators might also consider display remarketing, which retargets landing page visitors by showing them ads on Google and Facebook.
 Promoting your crowdfunding landing page as a link on your social media profiles and email signatures takes a matter of seconds and costs nothing.

 Creators can choose to drive traffic organically or through paid advertising which means Facebook advertising for most crowdfunding creators.
 Kaitlyn Witman, director of product marketing at full-service digital marketing agency Rainfactory, says successful ad campaigns for her clients are typically built out in Facebook, which “is the most cost-effective in the pre-launch phase.”

 “That’s the first touchpoint we measure — the cost per click on that top-of-funnel engagement,” Witman says.
 “Then when they get to the landing page, we measure the conversion rate optimization or CRO, on the lead generation page.
 That is in, the simplest terms, how likely a person is to sign up on that landing page.”

 When implementing your ad promotion strategy, target your audience by age, gender, country, and interests.
 Making sure your crowdfunding project’s landing page is reaching the right demographic is crucial in achieving a high conversion rate.
 “Let’s say, for example, I have a widget that is appealing towards the older, female 45-55 demographic, and I’m only reaching males 24-34,” Witman says.
 “Then they’re much less likely to convert.
 The make-up of people accessing your site is going to impact how much they are going to get the product.”

 The design and content of a crowdfunding project’s landing page is optimized to meet a specific end goal (buying a product, signing up for an email, and so on).
 It comprises the following elements: